ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 To accelerate package building, Nix provides <https://cache.nixos.org> to cache build results and avoid rebuilding packages locally.

 With the classic configuration method in NixOS, additional cache sources can be added using `nix-channel`.
-However, Flakes avoids relying on system-level configuration and environment variables to ensure reproducibility of its build results.
+However, Nix Flakes strives to avoid using any system-level configurations or environment variables as much as possible, ensuring that its build results are not affected by the environment.
+Therefore, after switching to Flakes, the `nix-channel` command becomes ineffective.

 To customize the cache source, we must add the related configuration in `flake.nix` using the `nixConfig` parameter.
 Here's an example: